 Rosemary is from Kent, England.
 Rosemary had an idyllic childhood growing up on a farm riding ponies and horses in Kent.
-Riding at three, going to gymkhanas at eight, show jumping at twelve; Rosemary has been an active involved rider all her life.
+Riding at three, going to gymkhanas at eight, hunting and show jumping at twelve; Rosemary has been an active involved rider all her life.

 And she's not going to stop now.